smolang/inkblot/README.md

 #### Functional, non-null properties

-Properties defined with `multiplicity: "!"` are rendered as, and can be used like, simple object properties:
+Properties defined with `cardinality: "!"` are rendered as, and can be used like, simple object properties:

 ```kotlin
 bike.distanceDriven = 0